Conversation-Bot/conversation_bot/.github/ISSUE_TEMPLATE/bug-reports.md

 What happens?
 Again, explain in detail.

+**Locate the issue**
+Where do you think the issue happened?
+Quote the line of code if necessary.

 **Notes**

 Any extra information goes here, e.g. if you aren’t an expert in HTML/JS, say “Please be gentle, I’m not an expert.”